Opposition agrees on seeking resignation of PM

 He maintained that there was no change in demand of the opposition parties that the prime minister should resign, government be sent packing, fresh elections should be held and all articles of the Constitution should be implemented in letter and spirit.

-Commenting on establishment of CPEC Authority through promulgation of a presidential ordinance, the PML-N leader said the government once again bypassed the Parliament.
+Commenting on the establishment of CPEC Authority through promulgation of a presidential ordinance, the PML-N leader said the government once again bypassed the parliament.
 Mian Iftikhar Hussain said all the opposition parties would be united on October 27 on the eve of protest against the government.
-However, he expressed some reservations over the sit-in, saying the PTI’s dharna also earned bad reputation.
+However, he expressed some reservations over the sit-in, saying the PTI’s dharna had earned a bad reputation.

 ISLAMABAD: The leaders of the opposition parties attending the Rahbar Committee meeting Tuesday agreed on seeking resignation from Prime Minister Imran Khan.